-Are you up for a low carb breakfast treat?
-This super crunchy Keto cereal recipe fits the bill!
-It’s a sugar free take on the popular cinnamon toast crunch breakfast cereal.
+Are you up for a low carb cereal treat?
+This super crunchy Keto cereal recipe is a sugar free take on the popular cinnamon toast crunch.
 This version is gluten free, grain free and tastes delicious.
+Only 2.8g net carbs per portion!

 How to make cinnamon toast crunch Keto cereal – step by step: